ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 2. Configure and run the relevant fitting script from `scripts/fit/`.
 3. Inspect the generated fit diagnostics.
 4. Analyse residuals using the scripts in `scripts/residual_analysis/`, if needed.
+5. Reconfigure and rerun the relevant fitting script using the information from the residual analysis, if needed.
-5. Generate paper-specific figures using scripts in `scripts/additional_paper_figures/`, when reproducing the paper results.
+6. Optionally, when reproducing the paper results, generate paper-specific figures using the scripts in `scripts/additional_paper_figures/`.

 ## Running the fits